 Some things the court will look at are:

 - Is the dog aggressive?

 - Does the dog show a propensity to attack?

 The court and a jury would use common sense in determining negligence.
-If a dog has never bit anyone and is a happy, friendly dog, there may be no negligence.
+If a dog has never bitten anyone and is a happy, friendly dog, there may be no negligence.
 If the dog has bitten three times before, he should probably be kept on a leash.

 Even if you think you have a strong case, you will still want a dog attack lawyer.
 If you file a claim against the dog owner, they will defend themselves.
-You may file a claim with their homeowner’s insurance or you may file suit against them.
+You may file a claim with their homeowner’s insurance or you may file a suit against them.
 Either way, there will be an attorney for the other side.
-That attorney will argue that it is your fault, not the dog owner’s.
+That attorney will argue that it is your fault, not the dog owners.